NotMatthewGriffin/pterodactyl/README.md

 flyte console interface will say that the inputs are all of type string but they will be fed to `JSON.parse` and the result of that sent as the argument to your workflow task functions.
 For this example try 2 for `input0` and 2 for `input1`.

+## Testing pterodactyl

+### Prerequisites
+In order to test pterodactyl's implementation you will need the following software: `kind`, `helm`, `deno`.

+With these software installed you will also need to add the flyte helm repo: `helm repo add flyteorg https://flyteorg.github.io/flyte`.
+After adding the helm repo you'll need to run `helm repo update`.

+### Test command

+With the prerequisites out of the way you can test pterodactyl with the following: `deno test --allow-run`.